wso2/docs-ei/en/streaming-integrator/docs/examples/handling-requests-with-errors.md

         ]
     ```

     This indicates that a mappinng error has occured.
 The reason for the mapping error is because in the input event, the attribute `name` is incorrectly replaced with `foo`.
+Therefore, error cause is displayed as  `"No results for path: $['name']"`.

 5. To replay this event, do the following: